- Details

 Generally speaking, pleading with your online harassers is a bad idea.
 When faced with online harassment, most victims of harassment try what appears at first the most sensible option, which is to plead with your internet troll or harasser to leave you alone.

-How to bring private prosecution against online harassers
+Read more: How to handle online harassers

 Anyone or any company that is a victim of online harassment can bring their own private prosecution to the criminal courts and be protected from harassment immediately.
 If you have an online harassment case and want to bring it to the criminal courts you should report the harassment to the police.
 There might however, be cases where you are dissatisfied with the police handling of your case or the slow speed by which matters are moving.